 As we meander along – our buggy gamely puffing its way up and down hills – we’re struck once again by the wild and natural beauty of the Papagayo Peninsula.

-First take: from the covered deck of our vacation condo (really a one-level villa that happens to be attached to other villas, with another row of villas on top), the blue of the ocean yawns beyond an expanse of green.
+First take: From the covered deck of our vacation condo (really a one-level villa that happens to be attached to other villas), the blue of the ocean yawns beyond an expanse of green.

 And then on our early morning walks – before the fierce sun has sucked the last traces of cool air from the land – we’re greeted by troupes of agile Capuchin monkeys navigating the trees beside the road.